rkolhar/pyspark-project/README.md

 ## Documentation:
 ### Task 1 - fix the corrupt json file:
-Pandas and regex packages are used to fix the json The fixed json file is then written as a parquet file in data folder - fixed_json.parquet
+Pandas and regex packages are used to fix the json.
+The fixed json file is then written as a parquet file in data folder - fixed_json.parquet.
 If the data were to scale higher, I would create a udf with spark function to still have the flexibility to use regex.

 ### Task 2 - Aggregating multiple device per user: